Functional Neurologic Disorder vs. Neurological Disease: What Families Need to Know

 • Build coping skills and resilience

-• Return to school, sports, and daily activities
+• Return to school, sports, work, and daily activities

-We offer secure online therapy sessions for clients seeking specialized support for FND and related conditions for children and young adults in Minnesota, Wisconsin, North Dakota, and Florida.
+We offer secure online therapy for children, teens, young adults, and families seeking specialized support for FND and related conditions in Minnesota, Wisconsin, North Dakota, and Florida.

 Previous